-- A. The city council shall adopt, by resolution, a Growth Management Program Implementation Manual that specifies how the policies and threshold standards set forth in this chapter are to be implemented, and, in so doing, assure that new development does not occur unless public facilities, infrastructure and services consistent with the threshold standards are available in advance of, or concurrently with, development. - B. The Growth Management Program Implementation Manual shall incorporate and interpret the threshold standards as set forth in this chapter. - C. The Growth Management Program Implementation Manual shall incorporate, by reference, the adopted facility master plans prepared by certain city departments, and shall address air quality and fiscal issues. - D. The Growth Management Program Implementation Manual shall provide procedures for implementing any limits on building permits established pursuant to CVMC 19.09.070, and address growth-related fiscal and economic issues.
-E. The Growth Management Program Implementation Manual shall define the contents of annually prepare a report and, upon doing so, the GMOC shall submit such report to the planning commission for input and recommendation, and to the city council for their action.
+- A. The city council shall adopt, by resolution, a Growth Management Program Implementation Manual that specifies how the policies and threshold standards set forth in this chapter are to be implemented, and, in so doing, assure that new development does not occur unless public facilities, infrastructure and services consistent with the threshold standards are available in advance of, or concurrently with, development - B. The Growth Management Program Implementation Manual shall incorporate and interpret the threshold standards as set forth in this chapter.

+- C. The Growth Management Program Implementation Manual shall incorporate, by reference, the adopted facility master plans prepared by certain city departments, and shall address air quality and fiscal issues. - D. The Growth Management Program Implementation Manual shall provide procedures for implementing any limits on building permits established pursuant to CVMC 19.09.070, and address growth-related fiscal and economic issues.
+E. The Growth Management Program Implementation Manual shall define the contents of Public Facilities Finance Plans (PFFPs) that are required for all development projects pursuant to CVMC 19.09.080. - E. The city council shall appoint a Growth Management Oversight Commission (GMOC); and the GMOC shall annually prepare a report and, upon doing so, the GMOC shall submit such report to the planning commission for input and recommendation, and to the city council for their action. - F. The city council shallshould annually review and, by resolution act upon the Growth Management Oversight Commission's annual report. - G. Amendments to the Growth Management Program Implementation Manual may be initiated by action of the planning commission or city council, or upon request of an applicant.
+The city council shall act on the requested application.
+(Ord.
+2448 § 2, 1991).